apolloraines/SAIQL-CE/README.md

 | MySQL / MariaDB | Complete | Wide compatibility |
 | CSV / Excel | Complete | File-based data import |

+> **Source Database Protection**: During all conversion and migration operations, SAIQL operates in read-only mode on your source database.
+Your original data is never modified.
+See [DISCLAIMER.md](DISCLAIMER.md) for full details on conversion guarantees and limitations.

 ---

 ## Contributing